-So, with your stress versus strain, find it out, where it is required.
-This is a case of putting, this is a case of loading I mean in case of where it is there; find it out where is your ultimate load or ultimate stress or permissible stress.
-This point where is your ultimate load or permissible load you can take it, that point you mark it, this point has been mark as a one point.
-And other point you can find it out that is your other point is your half of your working stress, that point you find it out; and join is by straight line, and slope of that that is nothing but your secant modulus.
-That means that secant moduli will cover your design part, which is covering with your half of your permissible stress to maximum permissible stress or maximum limit between that you can predict what is your stress and behavior.
-Otherwise another way also you can report that means, if this is s stressed and curve of your non-linear throughout is there, mark it; there are different points; point 1, point 2, point 3, point 4, point 5, point 6.
+So, with your stress versus strain, find it out where it is required.
+This is a case of putting, this is a case of loading means case of where it is there find it out.
+Where is your ultimate load or ultimate stress or permissible stress.
+This point where is your ultimate load or permissible load you can take it, that point you mark it, this point has been mark as a one point and other point you can find it out, that is your other point is your half of your working stress.
+T hat point you find it out and join is wise straight line and slope of that that is nothing but your second modulus that means, second moduli will cover your design part which is covering with your half of your permissible stress to maximum permissible stress or maximum limit, between that you can predict what is your stress strain behavior.

-So because this E is required in case of modeling, so join with this from o point 1, then join this point 2, point 3, point 4, point 5, straight line.
-For each point, we find it out E from the slope; that means along the non-linearity, along the non-linear part, I am getting, I am trying to find it out variation of E, variation of how the elasticity is varying along the loading profile, this can be used for also in your analysis.
+Otherwise another way also you can report.
+That means if this is a stress strain curve of your non-linear throughout is there.
+Mark it, there are different points, point one, point two, point three, point four point five point six.
+So, because this is required in case of modeling so, join with these from o point one then join these point two point, three point, four point, five straight line, for each point you find it out E from the slope.
+That means along the non-linearity along the non-linear part I am getting, I am trying to find it out variation of E variation of how the elasticity is varying along the loading profile.
+This can be used for also in your analysis.